MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/native-apps/index.md

 5. Navigate to the downloaded Javadoc JAR file (**ibmmobilefirstplatformfoundation-javadoc.jar**) under **..\app\build\intermediates\exploded-aar\ibmmobilefirstplatformfoundation\jars\assets** and select it.
 6. Click **OK**.
 The Javadocs will now be available within your project.

 ### Notes

 * The MobileFirst APIs cannot be activated from within an Android Service.

 ## Windows application development

+### Adding the MobileFirst Windows SDK
+To develop a native Windows application, you must add the MobileFirst framework files to your Visual Studio project and register the app on the IBM MobileFirst Server.
+You can add the MobileFirst frameworks to your Visual Studio project either manually or using NuGet.

+> Learn more on [adding the MobileFirst SDK](../../adding-the-mfpf-sdk/windows) and registering Windows applications

+### Adding optional MobileFirst components using NuGet
+You can prepare your environment for developing MobileFirst applications with optional components such as MobileFirst push by getting the framework and library files through installing the IBM.MobileFirstPlatformFoundationPush package from NuGet.
+The MobileFirst SDK for Windows 8 and Windows 10 Universal Windows Platform (UWP) is a prerequisite.

+1. Create a Visual Studio C# Project for Windows Universal or open an existing project or solution.
+2. Select **Tools → NuGet Package Manager → Package Manager Console**.
+3. Choose the project where you want to install the MobileFirst push component.
+4. Install the MobileFirst push component by running the Install-Package IBM.MobileFirstPlatformFoundationPush command.

+Or,

+You can also add the MobileFirst push component to your Visual Studio Project by right-clicking the **References** tab of your project and selecting **Manage NuGet Packages**.
+Search for IBM.MobileFirstPlatformFoundationPush and click **Install**.